Gabeiscool420/SoundSage---LLM-Audio-Processing/CODE_OF_CONDUCT.md

 A primary goal of SoundSage---LLM-Audio-Processing-Integration is to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.
 As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, ability, ethnicity, socioeconomic status, and religion (or lack thereof).

-This code of conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behavior.
+This code of conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behavior.We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

+We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.
 We invite all those who participate in SoundSage---LLM-Audio-Processing-Integration to help us create safe and positive experiences for everyone.

 ## 2. Open Source Citizenship